Should You Take Supplements for Weight Loss?

 1. If you are overweight or obese, aim to reduce your body weight to a healthy weight range as per your BMI.
 Once you have a goal in mind, consult a dietitian to find out how many calories you need to consume each day.
-Take their help to chart a diet plan for yourself that is in step with your calorie needs.
+They will suggest the best diet plan for weight loss, which is in line with your calorie needs.

 2. The second important step is to ensure that you get regular exercise that will boost your metabolism and help burn extra calories.
 If you are already exercising on a regular basis, you may need to increase the intensity or duration of your workout or switch to another type of exercise that will increase your energy expenditure.

-3. Diet and exercise together will help you create a calorie deficit on a daily basis and mobilize the extra fat in your body, resulting in weight loss over time.
+3. Following a diet plan chart for weight loss along with exercising will help you create a calorie deficit on a daily basis and mobilize the extra fat in your body, resulting in weight loss over time.

 1. Chelli Ashok kumar, Medi Pramukh, Chandragiri Madhavaiah.
 Dietary supplements use among gym goers in India.
 Research Review Journals.
 2018; September.
 Available at: https://www.researchgate.net/publication/328615357_Dieatry_supplement_among_gym_goers_in_India

 2. Nikita Narang, Renu Khedkar.
 Dietary Supplements for Weight Loss and Their Mechanism.
 Emerging Technologies in Food Science.
 2020; 117-133.
 Available at: https://link.springer.com/chapter/10.1007/978-981-15-2556-8_10